Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Mind map:**

 - This activity serves as an assessment to connect different ideas.
 Mind mapping templates can be prepared (Resource 3) and used in the assessment activity.
-Likewise prepare to discuss with the learners the areas they feel less confident about FAIR, the skills they may wish to improve and where they can learn more.
+Prepare to discuss with the learners the areas they feel less confident about FAIR, the skills they may wish to improve and where they can learn more.

 ### Resources